The sale of replacement brush heads is a lucrative market for toothbrush manufacturers.

 Further down this post is a list of key identifiers that make it possible to tell the difference between a fake and real brush head, but before we show this, here are a couple of things to consider before making the purchase, to avoid purchasing a fake.

-Do not purchase from Bob at the market or off eBay unless you are sure that what you are purchasing is the real deal or you are happy with you decision and happy to pay the price of using a copy or fake.
+Do not purchase from Bob at the market or off eBay unless you are sure that what you are purchasing is the real deal or you are happy with your decision and happy to pay the price of using a copy or fake.

-- If the price is that much cheaper, there is likely a reason for it.
+• If the price is that much cheaper, there is likely a reason for it.

-If your local big named store is selling the brush head you want for £10 per pack but Geoff’s cosmetic market stall has the same product for just £5, question why.
+If your local big named store is selling the brush head you want for $10 per pack but Geoff’s cosmetic market stall has the same product for just $5, question why.
 How is it there is such a price difference?
 How can Geoff sell it so much cheaper?

-- If you are being offered more for less, there is likely a reason for it.
+• If you are being offered more for less, there is likely a reason for it.

-Is there a 3rd party seller on Amazon or eBay offering your 20 brush heads for £20 when Amazon or a reputable eBay seller is selling just 8 for £20?
+Is there a 3rd party seller on Amazon or eBay offering your 20 brush heads for $10 when Amazon or a reputable eBay seller is selling just 8 for $20?
 If so, good chance they are fake as the production cost is less and it is possible to sell at this price whereas it is not for an original.

-- Is the pack size different to 2, 3, 4 or 8 brush heads per pack
+• Is the pack size different to 2, 3, 4 or 10 brush heads per pack

-- If the deal seems too good to be true, it probably is.
+• If the deal seems too good to be true, it probably is.

 Consider the deal as a whole.
-Does the price, product, reviews all sound too good to be true and you seem to be getting the bargain of the century.
+Does the price, product, reviews all sound too good to be true and you seem to be getting the bargain of the century?
 It is usually an indicator that something is not quite right.

 How to tell the difference between an original or real Oral-B brush head and a fake